Tupac Shakur: Personal life

-In his 1995 interview with Vibe magazine, Shakur listed Jada Pinkett, Jasmine Guy, Treach and Mickey Rourke among the people who were looking out for him while he was in prison.
-Shakur also mentioned that Madonna was a supportive friend.
-Madonna later revealed that they had dated in 1994.

-Shakur met Jada Pinkett while attending the Baltimore School for the Arts.
-She appeared in his music videos "Keep Ya Head Up" and "Temptations."
-She also came up with the concept for his "California Love" music video and had intended to direct it, but she removed herself from the project.
+Shakur became close friends with Jada Pinkett while attending the Baltimore School for the Arts.
+He helped Pinkett land her first movie role in the film Menace II Society (1993).
+In turn, Pinkett secured Shakur a guest starring role on the sitcom A Different World in 1993.
+She appeared in his music videos "Keep Ya Head Up" and "Temptations".
+She also came up with the concept for his "California Love" music video and had intended to direct it, but removed herself from the project.
 In 1995, Pinkett contributed $100,000 towards Shakur's bail as he awaited an appeal on his sexual abuse conviction.
+Pinkett later revealed that she turned down his marriage proposal while he was incarcerated at Rikers Island in 1995.
 Speaking about Pinkett, Shakur stated: "Jada is my heart.
-She will be my friend for my whole life"; and Pinkett said he was "one of my best friends.
+She will be my friend for my whole life.
+We'll be old together.
+Jada can ask me to do anything and she can have it."
+Pinkett said Shakur was "one of my best friends.
 He was like a brother.
 It was beyond friendship for us.
-The type of relationship we had, you only get that once in a lifetime."
+The type of relationship we had, you only get that once in a lifetime".

-After Shakur was shot in 1994, he recuperated at Jasmine Guy's home.
-They had met during his guest appearance on the sitcom A Different World in 1993.
-Guy appeared in his music video "Temptations" and later wrote his mother's 2004 biography, Afeni Shakur: Evolution of a Revolutionary.

 Shakur befriended Treach when they were both roadies on Public Enemy's tour in 1990.
 He made a cameo in Naughty by Nature's music video "Uptown Anthem" in 1992.
-Treach collaborated with Shakur on his song "5 Deadly Venomz" and appeared in his music video "Temptations."
+Treach collaborated on Shakur's song "5 Deadly Venomz" and appeared in the music video for Shakur's "Temptations".
 Treach was also a speaker at a public memorial service for Shakur in 1996.

-Shakur and Mickey Rourke formed a bond while filming the movie Bullet in 1994.
-Rourke recalled that Shakur "was there for me during some very hard times."